Ivor the Engine: Episodes

-There then followed two thirteen-episode series, also in black and white.
-Black and white episodes were 10 minutes each.
+There then followed two thirteen-episode series, also in black and white, and these episodes were 10 minutes each.

 In the 1970s, the two longer black and white series were re-made in colour, with some alterations to the stories, but they did not revisit the original six.
 The colour series consisted of 40 five-minute films.
 These would often each form part of a longer story.

 Although the six original black and white episodes were subsequently released on video, the two longer black and white series (totaling 26 episodes) were not and for many years were thought to have been lost.
 In October 2010, however, film copies of all 26 episodes were discovered in a pig shed.

 When the colour series was subsequently released on DVD, some of the episodes whose content linked, were edited together, with the relevant closing and opening titles and credits removed.